Architecture and Design Guidelines

 - Do not transmit passwords over the wire in plain text.

 Designing a good authorization strategy is important for the security and reliability of your application.
-Failure to design and implement a good authorization strategy can make your application vulnerable to information disclosure, data tampering, and elevation of privileges.
+Failure to design and implement a good authorization strategy can make your application vulnerable to information disclosure, data tampering, and elevation

 Consider the following guidelines when designing an authorization strategy: